-- an Australian citizen, a New Zealand citizen living and working in Australia, the holder of a permanent Australian visa, or living in Australia on a temporary skilled work visa;
+- an Australian resident, i.e. an Australian citizen, a person holding a valid Australian visa with permission to work in Australia, or a New Zealand citizen who is residing and working in Australia; and

 - older than 15; and

 - younger than 70.